-A Message From Bobby:
+A Message From Ryan:

 This office is committed to helping you exercise your right to vote so you can make your voice heard at the polls.
-This website packed with valuable information and resources is one more way that we can help you make your voice heard.
+Please use this website packed with valuable tools and information to assist you in making your voice heard.
 Please visit this site often for updated information on elections, important deadlines, candidates, and much more.
 I welcome your feedback and am willing to help you in any way I can.

 In my experience, I have found that common sense, hard work, and always doing the right thing will usually get the job done.
 Surrounding yourself with good people is also important.
 I always say that elections are the ultimate team sport.
 Every election requires a massive team, thousands of hours of preparation, planning, training, and logistics from hundreds of individuals to ensure that everything goes smoothly.
 In Walton County, we are blessed to have dedicated staff, over 200 committed election workers, an efficient canvassing board, and the best voters who do a tremendous job in every election.

 As Supervisor of Elections, I promise to never compromise integrity or principles and to maintain a nonpartisan and neutral office, as it should be.
 I believe in free, fair, and honest elections where every vote is counted accurately, securely, considered sacred, and every eligible voter has the opportunity to participate.
 I want all voters to have confidence in our elections and be proud of how elections in Walton County are administered.
 Learn more about our efforts at votewalton.gov/integrity.